pwtail/vinyl_prev/README.md

 ```

 There is a nice trick to easily support a lot of django API (the read-only part
 of it).
 Can you guess how?
-You first make a `prefetch_related`, which is
+I could: first you make a `prefetch_related`, and than return the attributes.
-already implemented, and than return the attributes.
+So, again, the read API is pretty cheap to implement.

 The write operations like `obj.collection.add(item)` probably won't be
 supported, so you will have to use CRUD operations provided by vinyl.